-Retirees that elect the Classic plan at retirement are required to pay the additional cost of the Classic plan over the Healthmate plan.
+Retirees that elect the Classic plan at retirement are required to pay the additional cost of the Classic plan.

 Upon the death of the retired member or when the member reaches Medicare eligibility, spouse coverage converts to COBRA coverage.

 Life insurance benefits are available to employees at retirement but the retiree must pay the full cost of life insurance coverage at retirement.